KosmosKosmos/nova-rating/readme.md

 of a product.

-Hoever, you can also generate a field that returns the average rating over all three categories combined with the virtual attribute `averageRating`
+However, you can also generate a field that returns the average rating over all three categories combined with the virtual attribute `averageRating`

-##Credits
+## Credits

 Thank you for doing the base work:

 https://github.com/willvincent/laravel-rateable
 https://github.com/craigh411/vue-star-rating

-####Special credits
+#### Special credits

 Thank you for inspiring us: